Group Work Best Practices

 - Explain assessment methods: Share the grading for product and process.
-Encourage students to self-evaluate group process as one part of the project’s requirements (Abadzi, 1985).
+Encourage students to self-evaluate the group process as one part of the project’s requirements.

-- Provide training & support: Make sure learners have the knowledge, skills, tools & processes to succeed (Major, 2015).
-Provide training and practice related to group processes and norms such as agenda keeping, setting milestones, and determining communication plans (Abadzi, 1985; Brame & Biel, 2015; Major, 2015).
+- Provide training & support: Make sure learners have the knowledge, skills, tools, and processes to succeed (Major, 2015).
+Provide training and practice related to group processes and norms such as agenda keeping, setting milestones, and determining communication plans (Brame & Biel, 2015; Major, 2015).

-- Explore perspectives: Find out why learners may be ambivalent and explain why/how the experience can be different from less successful group work experiences.
+- Explore perspectives: Find out why learners may be hesitant and explain why/how the experience can be different from less successful group work experiences.

 Group Types & Activities

-Below, we list some group types that are common in group work according to a 5-year study (Abazdi, 1985).
-For a list of potential group activities, such as buzz groups, jigsaw activities, and think-pair-share, review our Cooperative or Collaborative Learning guide
+For a list of potential group activities, such as buzz groups, jigsaw activities, and think-pair-share, review our Cooperative or Collaborative Learning guide.

-- Cooperative Groups or Group Investigations: Small groups of 4-6 learners with diverse ability and characteristics work together for a short time to collectively learn and accomplish learning goals or tasks.
-This is the most common group type and it’s used across a broad swath of classes.
+- Cooperative Groups or Group Investigations: Small groups of 4-6 learners with diverse abilities and characteristics work together for a short time to collectively learn and accomplish learning goals or tasks.
+This is the most common group type, and it’s used across a broad swath of classes.

 - Peer Tutoring Groups: A small group of learners with a cross-section of characteristics is formed to emphasize content taught to the class.
 This is typical in a lab, field, or clinical activities where educators want to intermix learners with different levels of content exposure or experience.